vishwagw/PelicanSoft/README.md

 ## License

-This software is provided as-is for educational and personal use.
+This software is provided as-is for educational and personal use and it is still a prototype version.